brettcannon/julia/doc/src/manual/conversion-and-promotion.md

 This is done via the `convert` function.

 The `convert` function generally takes two arguments: the first is a type object and the second is a value to convert to that type.
-The returned value is the value converted to an instance of given type.
+The returned value is the value converted to an instance of the given type.
 The simplest way to understand this function is to see it in action:

 ```jldoctest
 julia> x = 12